afuentes11/404-not-found-devChallenges/README.md

 <p align="left"> <a href="https://www.w3schools.com/css/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/css3/css3-original-wordmark.svg" alt="css3" width="40" height="40"/> </a>
   <a href="https://www.w3.org/html/" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/html5/html5-original-wordmark.svg" alt="html5" width="40" height="40"/> </a> </p>

 ## Features

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/wBunSb7FPrIepJZAg0sY) was to build an application to complete the given user stories.

+ - User story: I can see a page following the given design

 ## Contact